De-register VAT Number

 This may apply to:

-- or other business property where VAT deductions were previously claimed.
+- Other business property where VAT deductions were previously claimed.

 However, additional communication requirements may still apply, including:

-The Czech tax authority may also request extra supporting documentation during the de-registration process for NON-EU businesses.
+The Czech tax authority may also request further supporting documentation during the VAT de-registration process.

 💡 Recommendations